-1.0 TIMATANGA KORERO - INTRODUCTION
+1. TIMATANGA KŌRERO - INTRODUCTION

-- 1.1 Ngāti Tamaoho descend from the among the first peoples of Te Ika-roa-a-Māui (North Island).
+1. Ngāti Tamaoho descend from the among the first peoples of Te Ika-roa-a-Māui (North Island).
 Our whakapapa stretches back to the earliest inhabitants of our rohe and the many descendants who came after them.
-This includes Ngā Tūrehu, Te Tini O Maruiwi and Te Tini O Toi. - 1.2 Journeys from across Te Moananui a Kiwa (Pacific Ocean) also brought our tūpuna to these lands.
+This includes Ngā Tūrehu, Te Tini O Maruiwi and Te Tini O Toi.

+2. Journeys from across Te Moananui a Kiwa (Pacific Ocean) also brought our tūpuna to these lands.
 These were the waka Tainui, Aotea, Mātaatua, Arawa and others.
 In particular, Tainui passed through Te Waitematā, Te Moananui O Toi, and Te Mānukanuka O Hoturoa, with many of its crew remaining in these places.
-These tūpuna, including Rakataura, Marama, Pāpaka, Poutūkeka, Riukiuta and Taikehu, are vital parts of our people's whakapapa.
-These were the early ancestors of the great iwi known as Ngā Oho, descendants of the ariki Ohomairangi. - 1.3 As these peoples grew and spread, hekenga from across the motu arrived in the rohe.
-These include Ngāti Awa on their hekenga from Te Tai Tokerau, and Ngā Iwi from the Taranaki coast. - 1.4 From Waikato came Tamaoho, a warrior of great renown.
+These tūpuna, included, Rakataura, Marama, Poutūkeka, Pāpaka, Riukiuta and Taikehu, are vital parts of our people's whakapapa.
+These were the early ancestors of the great iwi known as Ngā Oho, descendants of the ariki Ohomairangi.

+3. As these peoples grew and spread, hekenga from across the motu arrived in the rohe.
+These include Ngāti Awa on their hekenga from Te Tai Tokerau, and Ngā Iwi from the Taranaki coast.

+4. From Waikato came Tamaoho, a warrior of great renown.
 After journeying from Marokopa, Tamaoho settled at Maungaroa with his relations of Ngā Iwi, Ngā Oho and Waikato.
 The descendants of these unions became known as Ngāti Tamaoho with interests stretching from the Waikato River to Tāmaki Makaurau, and from Tīkapa Moana to Te Pae O Rae.

-2.0 TE TAKIWĀ - CULTURAL LANDSCAPE
+2. TE TAKIWĀ - CULTURAL LANDSCAPE

-- 2.1 For Ngāti Tamaoho, no place exists in isolation.
+1. For Ngāti Tamaoho, no place exists in isolation.
 Each mahinga kai (traditional food resource), each papakāinga (settlement), and each pā tauā (fortified village) exist as part of a wider cultural landscape that makes up our rohe (traditional territory).
-While each of these places has its own unique character and history, they are all connected by their whakapapa (genealogy), their history, the natural environment, and their use by generations of tūpuna (ancestors) before us. - 2.2 Our whenua (land) is the basis for life itself.
+While each of these places has its own unique character and history, they are all connected by their whakapapa (genealogy), their history, the natural environment, and their use by generations of tūpuna (ancestors) before us.

+2. Our whenua (land) is the basis for life itself.
 We have long protected and utilised the resources of our rohe, including the waters, forests, wetlands, and rich, fertile soils.
-This was land in which crops flourished, beside wetlands, waterways and harbours which supported prolific fisheries. - 2.3 The over-reliance of Pākehā writers on archaeological evidence has often led to the conclusion that some areas were culturally or traditionally unimportant.
-This is reflected in much of the existing historiography and heritage studies relating to Ngāti Tamaoho's rohe. - 2.4 In turn this has become reflected in local and central government planning that disregards areas such as Pukekohekohe as lacking traditional or cultural value. - 2.5 In reality, the lack of archaeological evidence of the occupation of these areas reflects the enormous and rapid loss of land that occurred after 1840, and the continued effects of colonisation.1 These processes removed Ngāti Tamaoho people from most of our traditional lands, slowly eroded much of our associated mātauranga (knowledge) and tikanga (customs/protocols), and led to the limited understanding of the importance of this whenua today. - 2.6 As mana whenua of this area, Ngāti Tamaoho assert the inherent and immutable cultural, spiritual, and traditional value of these lands and waters.
+This was land in which crops flourished, beside wetlands, waterways and harbours which supported prolific fisheries.

+3. The over-reliance of some writers on archaeological evidence has often led to the conclusion that some areas were culturally or traditionally unimportant.
+This is reflected in much of the existing historiography and heritage studies relating to Ngāti Tamaoho's rohe.

+4. In turn this has become reflected in local and central government planning that disregards areas such as Pukekohekohe as lacking traditional or cultural value.

+5. In reality, the lack of archaeological evidence of the occupation of these areas reflects the enormous and rapid loss of land that occurred after 1840, and the continued effects of colonisation.1 These processes removed Ngāti Tamaoho people from most of our traditional lands, slowly eroded much of our associated mātauranga (knowledge) and tikanga (customs/protocols), and led to the limited understanding of the importance of this whenua today.

+6. As mana whenua of this area, Ngāti Tamaoho assert the inherent and immutable cultural, spiritual, and traditional value of these lands and waters.
 Though many of the details of their use have been lost to us, their significance remains.

-3.0 PROJECT BACKGROUND
+3. PROJECT BACKGROUND